 4. Get a medical exam

 You will need to set an appointment with a nurse or paramedical examiner.
 The physicians can come to your home or office.
 The exam should only take 30 minutes.
 They will check your height, weight, and blood pressure.
-They may also ask for a urine sample and do other tests depending on your pre-existing condition.
+Depending on your pre-existing condition, they may also ask for a urine sample and do other tests.

 Now the insurance company will evaluate all your risk factors.
 Then, finally, they will give you a rate classification and calculate your premiums.